robusta-dev/kubernetes-chatgpt-bot/README.md

 # How it works
 Prometheus forwards alerts to the bot using a webhook receiver.

-The bot asks ChatGPT how to fix your alerts.
+The bot sends a query to OpenAI, asking it how to fix your alerts.

 You stockpile food in your pantry for the robot uprising.